Has this research been communicated through other channels, or presented elsewhere?

 Why is a communication effort needed for this research?

-While individual exhibits about mental health have received some media attention, our research has found little, if any, recognition that exhibits about mental health represent an emerging national trend.
+While individual exhibits about mental health have received some media attention, our research has found little, if any, recognition that exhibits about mental health represents an emerging national trend.
 The National Museum of Mental Health Project seeks to call attention to this trend in an effort to encourage collaboration.

 Similarly, our research has found little, if any, academic investigation of this trend, and the Project seeks to encourage the development of a research community focused upon exhibits about mental health.
 This research involves aspects of museum studies, business, psychology, public health, and other fields.
 Like all other interdisciplinary research, it faces the challenge of finding conference and publication venues that can expose this topic to an array of researchers across varied academic disciplines.